How to follow a standard Business Analysis approach when every project claims to be unique?

 Consideration #2: Consider each Business Analysis outcome required

 Now that you understand just how ‘real’ the uniqueness of the project is that you are working on, you can determine how this could potentially impact your ability to deliver against the standard agreed Business Analysis approach.
 Where you identify some deviations, you should document these deviations and exceptions as part of your Business Analysis approach for that particular project before starting to implement the change to the normal Business Analysis process.
-This way it is clear to you, your project team and all the key stakeholders that
+This way it is clear to you, your project team and all the key stakeholders that some changes are being applied for specific reasons.

 You are deviating from the standard Business Analysis approach and gives everyone the opportunity to agree and accept the change.